FumeiYoruu/SRA_GCN_ASD/README.md

 Dataset is downloaded and preprocessed through ABIDE I Preprocessed.
 The preprocessed data is stored here: (https://drive.google.com/drive/folders/1QS71Ks4Vjbs4DQRkNDoz5zz4GVipV_GX?usp=drive_link).
 Data is processed through the pipeline provided in "BrainGNN: Interpretable Brain Graph Neural Network for fMRI Analysis" [1].

 ## Model Training
+The model training and testing code are placed in GCN_ASD.ipynb.

+The GCN Network portion in the notebook is our model architecture class.
+The Data Preparation Functions, Train-Validation Split, and ABIDE Dataloader are data preparation code that need to be run before training.
+The Model Training section trains the model.
+The test_acc function in the training section also has the function of outputing selected salient ROI node numbers.
+The Confusion Matrix part tests the model by graphing a confusion matrix and calculating evaluation metrics such as recall, precision, and f1 score.